aklin2/Installing-Zsh-without-Root/README.md

 Run zsh by just doing `zsh` - and it should give you a powerlevel10k configuration prompt.

-If not, just run p10k in zsh shell.
+If not, just run `p10k configure` in zsh shell.

 You may want to install some of the official fonts.